 The Manager is committed to sustainable investment as an integral part of its business strategy.
-During 2022, the Manager has taken further steps to formalise its approach to sustainability and has put in place several policies and processes to ensure environmental, social and governance ("ESG") factors and stewardship responsibilities are built into asset management across all funds and strategies, including venture capital trusts.
+During 2023, the Manager has taken further steps in advancing its approach to sustainability to ensure environmental, social and governance ("ESG") factors and stewardship responsibilities are built into asset management across all funds and strategies, including venture capital trusts.